flixcoo/Cabo-Counter/README.md

 ### Prerequisites
 - Flutter 3.32.1+
 - Dart 3.8.1+
-- Xcode (for iOS builds)
+- Xcode (for iOS builds) / Android Studio (for Android builds)
-- A device or simulator running iOS 18.5+
+- A device or simulator running iOS 18.5+ / Android 16

 ### Installation